 Golden Circle with Kids: Stop 2 – Geysir

 Geysir is a geothermal area that surrounds the geyser Strokkur which erupts every 7-8 minutes.
-The field is remarkable, with multiple small boiling mud pits and geysers, and the sight of steam and bubbling water rising from the ground was surreal, both for us and for our son.
-However a small rope separates you from the active areas, and we felt most secure with him safely contained in our backpack.
+The field is remarkable, with multiple small boiling mud pits, and the sight of steam and bubbling water rising from the ground was surreal, both for us and for our son.

-The area is quite touristy, and there is a beautiful adjacent visitor center with delicious pastries and a large store which would make an excellent mid trip rest point if you are looking for lunch.
+The area is quite touristy.
+There is a beautiful adjacent visitor center with a nice restaurant with delicious pastries.
+This would make an excellent mid trip rest point if you are looking for lunch.
 They also have a large souvenir shop and a bathroom.